-Information on the number of units that receive subsidy through the Project-Based Section 8 program and units that receive subsidy through the Housing Choice Voucher program were identified using data from Housing and Urban Development's A Picture of Subsidized Households as of 2019.
-Data on the universe of total housing units was derived from the 2018 ACS 5-Year Estimates table B25001.
+Information on the number of units that receive subsidy through the Project-Based Section 8 program include units that receive subsidy through the Housing Choice Voucher program and were identified using data from Housing and Urban Development's A Picture of Subsidized Households as of 2020.
+Data on the universe of total housing units were derived from the 2019 ACS 5-Year Estimates table B25001.
 Census tracts with unreliable estimates, i.e. margins of error exceeding 30 percent, are flagged in the tooltip.